Formulating New Compositions Using Molecules in Magic Mushrooms

 Typically, extracting a mushroom with a solvent provides an extract having many different molecules.
 The common property of those molecules is that they are soluble in the extraction solvent.
 For example, the mushroom tea described above has many different molecules and all of them are soluble in hot water.
 The extraction step serves to separate molecules that are soluble from molecules that are not soluble.

 Extracts can be further purified using a variety of techniques.
 For example, the extract can be further extracted with different solvents to afford additional selectivity based on solubility.
 Or, the components of the extract can be separated by distillation, chromatography, or crystallization.
 With each subsequent step, some components are removed from the extract.
 As a result, the material extracted from the mushrooms becomes increasingly pure–until only one molecule is present.

 Individual purified molecules can either be used alone– or in combination with other molecules to make formulated combination products.
 See also Psilocybin Chemistry.

 Formulating New Magic Mushroom Compositions

-New compositions can be created by formulating purified molecules into stable products or new combinations.
+New compositions are created by formulating purified molecules into stable products or new combinations.
 For example, formulating precise amounts of purified psilocybin with stabilizers and/or antioxidants could provide products having clean, stable, and consistent ingredients.

-Lastly, those psilocybin derivatives could be combined with other psychoactive molecules to amplify benefits, reduce side effects.
-For example, perhaps existing pharmaceutical drugs for treating mood disorders can be improved by concurrently administering small amounts of psilocybin.
+Lastly, psilocybin derivatives could be combined with other psychoactive molecules to amplify benefits and reduce side effects.
+Perhaps existing pharmaceutical drugs for treating mood disorders can be improved by concurrently administering small amounts of psilocybin.